Last Updated 01/24/2012

 WARNING: Make sure you have the source drive and destination drive after in the correct order.
 If you copy from the blank drive to the original drive you will wreck your TiVo. (although I believe the above command will give you an error if you do this - but I have never been brave enough (or foolish enough?) to try it.)
 If you don't want to wait several hours and don't mind loosing all your current recordings then you can use the following command which will take only a few minutes: backup -f 9999 -qso - /dev/sda | restore -s 128 -xzpi - /dev/sdb 9) At this point you are done as far as the update goes although I highly recommend you carry out the next (optional) step which will set your drive to use aggressive power management (saving you money) and maximum acoustic silencing to keep your TiVo as quiet as possible.
 In my experience this command has no negatives and does not appear to impact TiVo's performance in any way.
 Issue the command: hdparm -k 1 -B 1 -M 128 /dev/sdb where /dev/sdb is the new TiVo drive.
 The options here have the following effect:

-Note you may get one or more errors from this command if the new drive you have selected does not support power management or acoustic management.
-In either case you can safely ignore such warnings.
-Also, it has been reported that some newer WD10EACS drives (and the WD10EADS / EVCS / EVDS series) do not allow software setting of the power management mode.
-If this is the case you will see a series of error messages indicating that you specified an invalid request.
-In which case try using the following command to just set the acoustic management: hdparm -k 1 -M 128 /dev/sdb 10) Run wdidle3 to reset the idle time on Western Digital drives (Required for TiVo Series 3 with any WD drive.
-Required for ALL TiVos using WDxxEURS drives).
+Note you may get one or more errors from this command if the new drive you have selected does not support power management or acoustic management (or in the case of most new drives controls it dynamically such as new EADS, EVCS, EVDS and EURS series WD drives).
+In either case you can safely ignore any warnings here.
+If you do get an error (invalid command) you can try the following to just set the acoustic management (which may also fail on the latest drives and is nothing to be concerned about): hdparm -k 1 -M 128 /dev/sdb 10) Run wdidle3 to reset the idle time on Western Digital drives (Required for TiVo Series 3 with any WD drive.
+Required for ALL TiVos using WDxxEURS drives built prior to Jan 2013).
+For the majority of people this step is unneeded and can be safely skipped.

 11) With that you are done with the upgrade.
 Press and hold the power button of your PC so that it powers off.
 Typically you need to hold it in for 4+ seconds or the PC will simply reboot.
 Then disconnect the old TiVo hard disk and put it somewhere safe in case you ever need to put it back in for a warranty call.
 Then take the new TiVo hard disk and mount it in your TiVo.
 Screw the cover back on, plug it all in and power it up.
 Once it starts simply go to the settings -> System Information menu and you should see the new increased capacity of your TiVo.